syrop/syrop.github.io/_posts/2019-04-15-lifecycle.markdown

 During job interviews I am very often asked about `Activity` lifecycle.
 It is always `Activity` - never `Fragment`.

 I do not really know the answer to this question.
-During a job interview I could always look up the [documentation][lifecycle-doco], which would only prove to the interviewer that I am able to refer to documentation even during a stressful situation or - better still - have memorized it.
+During a job interview I could always look up the [documentation][lifecycle-doco], which would only prove to the interviewer that I am able to refer to documentation even during a stressful situation or - better still - have memorized some of it.

 Still, I am not really sure whether just being able to enumerate the canonical sequence of cycle events makes a good programmer, or a good software architect.